 Where the Arc Rating was once determined by either the ATPV or EBT, this will now be replaced by the ELIM, meaning they’ll need to check their risk assessments carefully as the rating they used to work with will reduce.

 Along with this, the pictogram used in garment labelling to identify if the garment has been tested and passed the arc test methods has been updated - see diagram below.

 Therefore it is important to understand that new garments will carry the new arc symbol and new ELIM ratings will be displayed.

-All our new flame and fire retardant knitwear has the new ELIM rating, along with our coveralls, jackets and trousers from the flame and fire retardant range.
+All our new flame and fire retardant knitwear has the new ELIM rating, along with our flame resistant clothing.
 The rest of the range are all in progress of acquiring the ELIM rating.